 Georgia O'Keeffe Museum

 Georgia O'Keeffe was a leading member of one of the avant-garde art movements in New York in the 1920s, creating art that expressed wideness and wonder.
 She featured the high deserts and dramatic cliffs of New Mexico frequently in her work.
-The Santa Fe museum in a former Baptist church containss a permanent collection with more than 130 O'Keefe paintings, drawings and sculptures, the largest concentration of her work in the world and it is the only museum in the United States dedicated solely to one woman's work.
+The Santa Fe museum in a former Baptist church containss a permanent collection with more than 130 O'Keeffe paintings, drawings and sculptures, the largest concentration of her work in the world and it is the only museum in the United States dedicated solely to one woman's work.

 Address: 217 Johnson Street